West Midlands Combined Authority: Organisation

-The authority's initial priorities will involve co-ordinating the city-region to act as one place on certain issues, such as international promotion and investment; reforming public services such as mental health services; and improving internal and external transport links.
+The authority's initial priorities involved co-ordinating the city-region to act as one place on certain issues, such as international promotion and investment; reforming public services such as mental health services; and improving internal and external transport links.

 Transport for West Midlands

 Transport for West Midlands (TfWM) is an executive body of the WMCA that oversees transportation (road, rail, bus and Metro) within the metropolitan county.
 The organisation carries over the previous responsibilities of Centro (the West Midlands Passenger Transport Executive).
-TfWM has a similar level of responsibility to Transport for London - although its responsibility with highways is limited to a defined set of major routes (the West Midlands Key Route Network).
+TfWM has a similar level of responsibility to Transport for London - although its responsibility for highways is limited to a defined set of major routes (the West Midlands Key Route Network).
 TfWM's policies and strategy are set by the WMCA's transport delivery committee.

 Transport for West Midlands operates the West Midlands Metro tram system, and is currently expanding the system from Birmingham City centre to Birmingham Airport, and to the west to Brierley Hill via the Merry Hill Shopping Centre.
 Metro extensions are planned and constructed through the Midland Metro Alliance, of which TfWM is a member.

-TfWM is also looking at improvements to the M5 and M6 motorways, and new cycles routes as part of a metropolitan cycle network.
+TfWM is also looking at improvements to the M5 and M6 motorways, and new cycle routes as part of a metropolitan cycle network.
 There are also plans to work with central government over the future of the underused M6 Toll.

+In May 2025 it was announced that the West Midlands bus network would be brought back under public control for the first time since the 1980s, with TfWM becoming responsible for franchising bus services to private operators, and setting the fares, timetables and routes of the bus services operating in the county.
+This is expected to take effect in late 2027.